| The September 11 2001 terrorist

 of surveillance in Western countries is increasing dramatically

+as a result of September 11.
 The visible signs of putative changes in surveillance have

 both legal and technical aspects.
 The USA and several other